 The car park is free of charge and fits up to 20 cars or campers.
 Please note that there are no facilities provided nearby Update summer 2019: there is now a daily parking charge in place 50 NOK, paid cash to ‘honesty box’ (envelopes provided).
 The car park has also been extended and can now fit up to 40 vehicles.
 The toilets were being built during our last visit in July 2019.

-Hiking trail to Munkebu hut
+Hiking trail to Munkebu hut and Munken

 Hiking to Munkebu cabin starts by visiting the waterfall below Stuvdalsvatnet which we have checked out earlier.
 We followed the dry and well made trail for about 5 minutes.
 Then, to see the waterfall we had to climb a massive, rather smooth rock slab.
 It was very easy, but slippery when wet.
 From that point we could look back to lake Sørvågvatnet as well as admire rocky mountains Stolva and Kjolen towering high above lake Stuvdalsvatnet, in front of us.